 It amazes me that there are still so many new blooms on the dahlia plants well into October.

-I know this may sound strange, but my love affair for these beautiful blooms start in the fall.
+I know this may sound strange, but my love affair with these beautiful blooms starts in the fall.
 They make the most stunning dried flowers.

 Nothing says fall like a sunflower (or two).

 One of the first things I do when autumn arrives is to spruce up the greenhouse.
 I add 2 cornstalks on each side of the structure, along with some pumpkins and fall flowers for a festive look.

 Thanks for stopping by and touring my fall Pacific Northwest garden!
 I’d love to hear what your favorite part of the tour was…please leave me a comment.
 Visit my blog post to find out more about how to prepare your garden for winter.